KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

     $ ils /kuleuven_tier1_pilot/home/research-rsda/

-To transfer data to and from iRODS, see documentation.
+To transfer data to and from iRODS, see [iRODS documentation](https://github.com/hpcleuven/iRODS-User-Training/).

 Directory and File Structure {#sec:structure}
 -----------------